-There is no charge for students to see a provider for routine illness visits.
+Students are not charged to see a provider for routine illness visits.
 Faculty and staff pay a \$15 access fee per visit.
 The patients' APSU account will be billed for any pharmacy or lab tests.
 If patients desire to use an off-campus lab or pharmacy, our providers can write the order or prescription for the patient.
 We do not file insurance claims.